 “The Many Deaths of St. Christopher” is top-notch Mannix, and contains one of the series’ most memorable musical scores by composer George Dunning.
 Oh, and if all that isn’t enough to sell you on the episode, it also features a cameo by Neil Diamond who treats us to a musical number:

-You can stream the entire episode at Uncle Earl’s Classic TV Channel.
+You can stream the entire episode on the Internet Archive.

 Mannix also airs weeknights at 2 am ET on MeTV.
 To find your local channel number, either over the air for free via antenna, or on cable, visit MeTV’s Where to Watch page.